anorangesky/katacoda-scenarios/jest-tutorial/step2.md

 ## Give it a try
 Let's try Jest by writing that simple test we talked about in the introduction.

-1. Create a file called addNumbers.js and write the function:
+1. Create a file called addNumbers.js in `src/` and write the function:
   <pre class="file"  data-filename= "addNumbers.js" data-target="replace">
       function addNumbers(x, y, z){
           return (x + y + z);